 Care Instructions: The utensils can be boiled for a few minutes to protect them against stains.
 They can be maintained by adding a neutral oil such as mineral oil but not olive or vegetable oil.

-These serving utensils have a beautiful Tumbo flower design and measure approximately 12 inches long and can be purchased as a set or individually.
+These serving utensils have a beautiful Tumbo flower design and measure approximately 12 inches long.
+Sold by set of 2..